Today, I’ve got something important to share…

 Odd as it may seem, there are almost no winds at the surface within the eye.

-And commonly, blue sky and visibility can also appear in the eye, giving the eye a relatively calm feel.
+Moreover, blue sky and visibility can commonly appear in the eye, giving it a relatively calm feel.

 But don’t be a fool.